sefk/sefk.github.io/posts/thick-apps.md

 Every so often I give a big native app a try: **Excel** instead of **Google Sheets**, **Mail.app** instead of **Gmail**, **Reminders** instead of the barebones **Tasks** built into Gmail.
-But its disappointing to see how those fancy apps keep shooting themselves in the foot!
+(I can't bring myself to try Word).
+But it's disappointing to see how those fancy apps keep shooting themselves in the foot!

 Take for example this Excel error message.
 Excel is whining that it can't verify my subscription the first time I ran Excel untethered